 Rincon, Puerto Rico is known as a tropical paradise to many, full of many coastal recreational activities that include swimming, diving, sunbathing, fishing, surfing, and beach combing, to name just a few.
-However, this beautiful natural coastline also faces several conservation and management challenges that continue to place pressures on the surrounding ecosystems and communities.
-The following article briefly explores the myriad of natural resources that exist in the region and discusses some of the conservation issues that continue to face the Rincon, Puerto Rico community.
+However, this beautiful natural coastline also faces several conservation and management challenges that continue to place pressures on the surrounding ecosystems and

-the Rincon region encompasses the towns of Rincon, Aquadilla, Aguada, Ramey, and Isabela.
+Situated in the northwest corner of Puerto Rico, the Rincon region encompasses the towns of Rincon, Aquadilla, Aguada, Ramey, and Isabela.
 This area is known for warm year round temperatures, beautiful beaches, and welcoming people.
 With water and air temperatures in the eighties in mid-winter this area is known as a travel destination for many seeking a respite from the cold winter months in the United States and elsewhere.
 A mere four hour plane ride from New York will quickly transport one from the snowy cities of the north to the relatively empty beaches of Rincon.

 The recreational activities available in Rincon are extensive to say the least.
 With crystal clear tropical waters perfect for swimming, surfing, and diving and empty sand-lined beaches available for sunbathing, fishing, and beach-combing, Rincon is truly a paradise.
 A quick snorkeling adventure exposes an array of sealife that includes many tropical fish, several species of urchins (watch your feet!), extensive brain corals, and many forms of aquatic vegetation.
 The surfing is world class with great waves up and down the coast in both Rincon proper and up the coast between Aquadilla and Isabela.
 The wide open beaches provide ample opportunity for sunbathing, fishing, beach combing and many other sun-filled activities.